sdasarathan/springbootdemo/README.md

-# springbootdemo
+# Springboot Demo
 This is demo for spring boot.
-It is aa maven project.
+It is a maven project.